unnc-idl-ucc/Scenarios-OpenDS/README.md

 # Scenarios-OpenDS
-An intial release of scenario generations of OpenDS Building a scenario does not require a programming language such as Java，Each scenario contains 5 xml file.
+An intial release of scenario generations of OpenDS Building a scenario does not require a programming language such as Java，Each scenario contains 5 xml files.

 ## Motivation